bbauska/W3Cx-4of5-thru-May-2024/README.md

 So, please review the previous code extracts noting: transaction. oncomplete, transaction. onerror, request. onsuccess, etc.

-**IndexedDB uses requests all over the place.** Requests are objects that receive the success or failure DOM events mentioned previously.
+<b>IndexedDB uses requests all over the place.</b> Requests are objects
+that receive the success or failure DOM events mentioned previously.
 They have onsuccess and onerror properties, and you can call addEventListener() and removeEventListener() on them.
 They also